sanchom/sjm/README.markdown

 I use ImageMagick's `mogrify` command: `mogrify -verbose -resize 300x300 101_ObjectCategories/*/*.jpg`.
 According to the ImageMagick documentation, this uses a Mitchell filter if an image is enlarged to 300x300, or a Lanczos filter if the image is shrunk to 300x300.

+To do this using docker, you can use this ImageMagick image.
+This overwrites the extracted Caltech 101 dataset with the resized
+versions:

+    docker run --rm -v [absolute_path_to_101_ObjectCategories]:/images acleancoder/imagemagick-full \
+        bash -c "mogrify -verbose -resize 300x300 /images/*/*.jpg"

 ### Extracting the SIFT features